-3 From a purely economic standpoint, a defendant is largely indifferent as to how its settlement proceeds are divided as between a plaintiff and counsel.
+3 From a purely economic standpoint, a defendant is largely indifferent as to how its settlement proceeds are divided as between a plaintiff and his or her counsel.
 Where a plaintiff is receiving less than full compensation, payment of fees necessarily reduces the plaintiff's potential recovery.